Glassmkr Documentation

 What happens if connectivity is lost?

-The server_unreachable rule fires after the server misses 2 consecutive check-ins, roughly 10 minutes at the default interval.
+The server_unreachable rule fires after the server misses 2 consecutive check-ins, about 2 minutes at the default 60-second interval.
 When connectivity resumes, the agent continues pushing snapshots.

 Can I self-host the dashboard?